Chemical Engineering Courses (CHE)

 CHE 517 (MFG 517).
 Biopharmaceutical Engineering

-Advisory Prerequisite: BIO 172 or equivalent AND CHE 330 or BIOMEDE 221 or CHEM 230, or graduate standing or enrollment in PharmD program.
+Advisory Prerequisite: BIOLOGY 172 or equivalent and CHE 330 or BIOMEDE 221 or CHEM 230, or graduate standing or enrollment in PharmD program.
+Enforced Prerequisite: None.
 (3 credits)

 Covers fundamental concepts essential for the discovery, development and characterization of biopharmaceuticals.
 Topics include basic immunology, molecular biology and cloning, in vitro protein library generation and screening, antibody discovery and engineering, biophysical characterization, and protein expression and purification.
 CourseProfile (ATLAS)

-Prerequisite: Senior or graduate standing, permission by instructor.
+Advisory Prerequisite: Senior or graduate standing, instructor permission.
+Enforced Prerequisite: None.
 (3 credits)

 Concepts necessary in the adaptation of engineering principles to pharmaceutical and life sciences related industries.
 Topics include process engineering in drug discovery, high throughput characterization and optimization of new chemical entities, solid-state engineering and intelligent pharmaceutical manufacturing systems.
 CourseProfile (ATLAS)

-Prerequisite: Pharm Sci 560 or permission of instructor (2 credits)
+Advisory Prerequisite: PHARMSCI 560 or permission of instructor.
+Enforced Prerequisite: None.
+(2 credits)

 This course teaches the basic concepts in population pharmacokinetic (PK) and pharmacodynamic (PD) modeling and its application in drug development.
 The material covers both the theoretical and practical aspects of the population approach.
 Software (WINNONLIN, NONMEN, and SPLUS) will be installed in a centralized area for hands-on training and learning.
 CourseProfile (ATLAS)